Gonzalo Lopez: Death

 Late on June 2, a deputy sheriff from Atascosa County spotted the pickup truck and confirmed the license plate matched the one stolen.
 Officers tailed Lopez and were instructed to hold back until he entered Jourdanton, so more officers could assist in apprehending him.
-Spike strips were laid across the highway Lopez was travelling on, which he drove over, puncturing all of the tires.
+Spike strips were laid across the highway by Jourdanton Police Chief Eric Kaiser, which Lopez drove over, puncturing all of the tires.
 Lopez continued to evade police and drove through a field before entering the city limits of Jourdanton.

 Lopez then shot at police through the truck's window with an AR-15 style rifle, which he had stolen from the ranch.
 Afterward, he lost control, drove into a utility pole, and crashed into a fence.
 He exited the truck and began shooting at officers.
 Four officers returned fire, killing him.
 No officer was struck or injured during the exchange of gunfire but Lopez did manage to hit a patrol vehicle's windshield.

 Aftermath

-On June 6, the Texas Department of Criminal Justice announced it would be suspending inmate transports as it "conducts a comprehensive review of its transportation procedures."
+On June 6, 2022, the Texas Department of Criminal Justice announced it would be suspending inmate transports as it "conduct[ed] a comprehensive review of its transportation procedures."